Vxatz/withdrawal-agent/README.md

 ## Alerts

 - FLEXA-2
-    * Fired when it detects `TransferByPartition` events emitted from the `Flexa Collater Manager` contract with a large amount.
+    * Fired when it detects `TransferByPartition` events emitted from the `AMP` contract with a large amount transferred from a `Flexa Collater Manager` partition
     * Severity is always set to "Info".
     * Type is always set to "Info".
     * Metadata contains: